 ((C402.2.3 Above-grade walls.
 The minimum thermal resistance (R-value) of materials installed in the wall cavity between the framing members and continuously on the walls shall be as specified in Table C402.1.3, based on framing type and construction materials used in the wall assembly.
-The R-value of integral insulation installed in concrete masonry units (CMU) shall not be used in determining compliance with Table C402.1.3 except as otherwise noted in the table.
-In determining compliance with Table C402.1.4, the use of the U-factor of concrete masonry units with integral insulation shall be permitted.
+The R-value of integral insulation installed in concrete masonry units (CMU) shall not be used in determining compliance with Table C402.1.4, the use of the U-factor of concrete masonry units with integral insulation shall be permitted.